Chew Good. Look Good. Feel Good.

 Modern research has shown that there is a link between gum disease and diabetes, including an increased risk for gum disease in people with diabetes.
 Uncontrolled diabetes can greatly increase the risk that you will develop serious gum disease or even lose your teeth.
 If you have diabetes, make an appointment with your regular physician to ensure that you are getting the proper medication that will help control your blood sugar levels.

 If you are pregnant, you will need to keep a close eye on the health of your mouth.
 About 50% of pregnant women will develop pregnancy gingivitis.
-Women who have periodontal disease need to carefully monitor their disease during pregnancy, as studies have shown that periodontal disease increases the risk of babies being born pre-term and with a low birth rate; this is due to the presence of prostaglandin in the bloodstream, which is at higher levels in people with periodontal disease.
+Women who have periodontal disease need to carefully monitor their disease during pregnancy, as studies have shown that periodontal disease increases the risk of babies being born pre-term and with a low birth weight; this is due to the presence of prostaglandin in the bloodstream, which is at higher levels in people with periodontal disease.

 Do I need to take medication before my appointment?